uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

 ### Management node

 As part of the support for the CaaS Platform version 4, SUSE Manager can elect (via the Add-On System Type) a node as "Management Node" for the cluster.
 This node must run SUSE Linux Enterprise Server and have `skuba` (a tool packaged by CaaS Platform) to deploy and manage the systems comprising the cluster.
-Alternatively, we can choose to run `skuba` on the SUSE Manager server, we should add it to the packaging pattern of SUSE Manager server.
-The package is Go-vendored, no other dependency is required.

 `skuba` is not packaged for OpenSUSE at the time of writing: Uyuni support will be implemented but enabled later, as soon as the package is released for OpenSUSE.